 The consolidated entity has adopted a lifetime expected loss allowance in estimating expected credit losses to trade receivables through the use of a provisions matrix using fixed rates of credit loss provisioning.
 These provisions are considered representative across all customers of the consolidated entity based on recent sales experience, historical collection rates and forward-looking information that is available.
-As disclosed in note 12, due to the Coronavirus (COVID-19) pandemic, the calculation of expected credit losses has been revised as at 31 December 2022 and rates have increased in each category up to 6 months overdue.
+As disclosed in note 12, due to the current environment, the calculation of expected credit losses has been revised as at 31 December 2024 and rates have increased in each category up to 6 months overdue.

-The consolidated entity has a credit risk exposure with a major Internationaland retailer, which as at 31 December 2022 owed the consolidated entity CU10,680,000 (76% of trade receivables) (2021: CU9,510,000 (74% of trade receivables)).
-Despite the impact that the Coronavirus (COVID-19) pandemic has had on this major Internationaland retailer, this balance was within its terms of trade and no impairment was made as at 31 December 2022.
+The consolidated entity has a credit risk exposure with a major Internationaland retailer, which as at 31 December 2024 owed the consolidated entity CU10,680,000 (76% of trade receivables) (2023: CU9,510,000 (74% of trade receivables)).
+This balance was within its terms of trade and no impairment was made as at 31 December 2024.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.